What Is an Efficiency Apartment? + How to Find One [2025]

 Efficiency Apartment FAQs

-What is a Studio Apartment?
+What is a studio apartment?

+Studio apartments are essentially one combined room with a kitchen, bedroom, and living room located within the same space.
+While a one-bedroom apartment features a living room and bedroom, studio apartments combine the two.
 Studio apartment floor plans will always include a separate bathroom, either within the unit or a shared bathroom.
 While you likely won't have the real estate to entertain guests in a studio, it's a solid choice for a renter living alone.

 Efficiencies distinguish themselves from studios primarily due to their lack of a full kitchen, which means that you may have very few appliances.
 Some efficiencies come with a mini refrigerator and a burner with one or two stovetops as well as a small sink.
 However, it's possible to find efficiencies without any major appliances, in which case, you may need to look into purchasing a mini fridge, toaster oven, and/or microwave.